Saturday, November 30, 2024

 This reminds me of the disgruntlement that rural voters have expressed about not having their views heard in both state and federal government.
 Kathy Cramer wrote about this in the context of Wisconsin in 2016, and others have since written about it, if only to ridicule it.
 (See various columns by, among other, Paul Krugman in the NYTimes).

-As a related matter, here's a story from The Guardian this weekend analyzing why eight California counties shifted from Biden (2020) to Trump (2024).
-Needless to say, these are some of the counties that would like to secede from California--or have urban cities in the Golden State secede.
-There are lots of prior stories here on the blog about secession, including those about the would-be State of Jefferson.
+As a related matter, here's a story from The Guardian this weekend analyzing why eight California counties shifted from Biden (2020) to Trump (2024), and here's an LA Times story about Inyo County, which shifted to Biden by just 14 votes in 2020.
+Needless to say, Inyo and many of these other counties aer the ones where lots of folks would like to secede from California--or have urban cities in the Golden State peel off and go their own way.
+There are lots of prior stories on the blog about secession, including those about the would-be State of Jefferson.

 Saturday, November 16, 2024